stadium-software/repeater-datagrid/README.md

 ![](images/RepeaterColumns.png)

-   3. In the *Label* *Text* property, select the corresponding ListItem property in the dropdown (example shows the "ID" Label)
+   iii.
+In the *Label* *Text* property, select the corresponding ListItem property in the dropdown (example shows the "ID" Label)

 ![](images/BindingControlsToRepeater.png)